kbreitton/Biebernet-Biebemotion-Box/README.md

 Finally hardware-wise, follow the [pin-out guide](http://wiringpi.com/pins/) from wiringPi and connect the [LPD8806](https://www.adafruit.com/products/306) strips over SPI to the Pi

 # Manual Usage
-run `./driver.py` and use `./driver.py -h` to see help for how to manually control tweets, users to grab a tweet from, and whether to use a better text-to-speech synthesizer
+run `./driver.py` and use `./driver.py -h` to see help for how to manually control tweets, specifically set different users to grab a tweet from, or whether to use a the better Google Text-to-Speech synthesizer (disabled by default)